An Introduction to Question Types

 Info Box

 An Info box is a component block that gives additional information or instructions related to an Assessment section and/or Questions.
-The Info box itself is non-gradable and does not contribute towards the learner’s progress of completing the assessment.
+The Info box itself is non-gradable and non-answerable, and does not contribute towards the learner’s progress of completing the assessment.
 The Info Box does not have a direct connection to any questions (unlike Scenario and child questions).
 By default, Info Boxes are included in the Knowledge Questions, Projects, and Practical Assessment sections.

 Student View